CodeShadowing95/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10- Script that deletes all the regular files and subfolders of the current directory with the .js extension 11- Count the number of directories and subdirectories in the current directory 12- Display the 10 newest files
+13- Take a list of words as input and prints words that appears exactly once